-7.2.4 MONITORING FORM
+7.2.4 Monitoring Form

 All inspections are to be recorded on the ODOT Erosion Control Monitoring form (734-2361) which is included in Appendix E. The form is an interactive PDF with expandable fields that enlarge as content is added.
+The form includes boxes where photo documentation is to be inserted.
 The ODOT form also uses DocuSign for digital signatures that verify the identity of the signer and the date of the signature.
-The digital form allows for the attachment of digital photographs.
-The inclusion of digital photographs is an excellent practice and is recommended.
+The inclusion of digital photographs is an excellent practice and is required to demonstrate success of corrective actions.
 Contractor's ESCMs must provide honest evaluation of BMPs on monitoring forms.
 Falsification of monitoring forms is a Class C felony, punishable by up to \$100,000 in fines.
 ESCMs found to falsify a monitoring form will have their ESCM certification revoked.
+ODOT, as always, is the permittee and ODOT's oversight of ESCM's monitoring reports is important in maintaining Permit compliance.